killthebuddh4/gadfly-go/README.md

 - [ ] namespaces
 - [ ] emitters
 - [ ] try to get a rough draft of the interpreter section using notes

+# expression

+An expression is either a function, which means it has the form:

+- signature
+- named blocks

+or a predicate, which means it's a bunch of operators